We are the largest crime prevention movement in England and Wales with 2.3 million member households *

 Directors and Trustees

-David Huse, OBE, was appointed Chair of the Neighbourhood Watch Network in November 2017 and re-elected in August 2018.
+David Huse, OBE, was first appointed Chair of the Neighbourhood Watch Network in November 2017 and re-elected in August 2018.

 David started his career at Procter and Gamble as Sales and Marketing Director.
 He then moved to Heinz as Sales Director before leading the hugely popular and successful 2012 Olympics London Ambassador Volunteer Programme for the Mayor of London.